 On leaving the RAF, I went back to Essex before doing my Civil ATC course and being posted to London Heathrow.
 While in Essex I did get back into ringing with Joe and did ring the Treble to Spliced Minor in 80 methods on the 25th February 1961.
 My Peal ringing with Joe was beginning to come to an end as I was doing shift work and was not able to get home that often to get the practice in for Peal ringing.

 In 1962 I was asked by Frank Lufkin whether I would be the main Umpire for his next attempt on the record full length of Bob Major, this I jumped at, so on Friday 9th November 1962 we went up to Loughborough, to the Bell Foundry Campanile to get things ready for an early start in the morning.
 Next morning arrived, had breakfast and then to the Campanile at about 5-00am.
 A start was made at 5-18am, the first 5040 rate of ringing was good at about 2h 28m for each 5040 that followed, my first break was after about 3 hours, we had planned not to have too many to save the coming and going in the Ringing chamber.
 But after 22,064 changes a miss call took place, there was a quick talk between Frank and Norman Harding, should there have been a Bob or not?
 There I was not saying a word, I knew the answer, (YES you had missed a Bob I said to myself), and others of the band said yes so the bells came to a stand.
-My first break was after about 3 hours we had planned not to have too many to save the come and going in the Ringing chamber.
 So they had been ringing for about 10h 22m which was the longest anyone had rung at the time for the 40,320 changes.